You are here

 Mental Health America works with scientists, practitioners, policy experts, advocates, and other community leaders to advance policies that best help the most people.

-Read The State of Mental Health in America to learn out more about the data on mental health prevalence and treatment throughout the United States that informs our policy work.
+Each year, MHA gathers and provides up-to-date information about disparities faced by individuals with mental health problems as a tool for creating change.
+Read The State of Mental Health in America to learn more about the data on mental health prevalence and treatment throughout the United States that informs our policy work.